-Your rental car will be booked in the name of the lead passenger on your booking unless we are told otherwise at the time of booking.
+Your rental car will be booked in the name of the party leader on your booking unless we are told otherwise at the time of booking.
 If more than one vehicle is being booked we will need to know your preferred driver name for each vehicle.
 The named driver/s will be required to present their UK driving licence, both the photocard and a copy of the licence summary page showing the licence check code allowing the supplier to see your licence details, and a valid credit card in their own name (NB debit cards are not accepted for this).
 If you wish to have more than one person able to drive we recommend you book an upgraded car rental package.
 This would include one or more additional drivers and a tank of fuel (so you can return the car empty).
 This is cheaper than adding additional drivers at the airport and paying locally.
 Underage driver charges apply for drivers aged 24 and under, payable locally when you pick up the car.
 The minimum driver age is 21.

-Our standard car rentals include rental fees, Collision Damage Waiver (CDW) insurance, Liability Insurance, tax and unlimited mileage.
+Our standard car rentals include rental fees, Collision Damage Waiver (CDW) insurance, Liability Insurance, tax and mileage.
 Please note that in common with most car rentals, damage to glass, tyres and the underside of the car is not covered by the insurance.
 You will be offered locally other optional products such as insurance top-ups, Personal Effects and Personal Accident insurance (which may be covered by your general travel insurance policy), and a fuel purchase option.
 If you do decide to accept any of these optional charges you will pay for them locally.
 You will also be charged locally for items such as ski racks, sat nav systems, baby seats and one way rental fees, if applicable.

 NB - Car hire companies will not guarantee the availability of a particular vehicle.
 All cars are booked by group and the car shown on your voucher is for guidance only and may be substituted for an alternative similar car.
 In particular, please note that SUV-style vehicles can be 2 wheel drive or 4 wheel drive; the availability of a 4 wheel drive vehicle cannot be guaranteed.
 With the exception of rentals in Scandinavia, winter/snow tyres are not included, cannot be pre-booked and may not be available.
 If you take an upgrade locally in order to have a 4 wheel drive vehicle or a vehicle fitted with winter/snow tyres, the charge must be agreed, signed for and paid locally and will not be refunded.